wibblio64/cs-jukebox/docs/README.md

 # 1.)
 Running from Source
-To run the app from source, you just need Node (24.19.0+) & NPM (11.17.0+).
+To run the app from source, you just need Node (v24.19.0+) & NPM (v11.17.0+).

 You can check if you have either Node or NPM installed by running "node --version" or "npm --version," respectively.
 But this tutorial will assume that you have them installed already.

 Open up your terminal, inside the folder containing the source, and type "npm install," to install all the dependencies needed.
 Next, type "npm run start" or "node src/app.js" to actually start the app.

 If the app is running correctly, a message saying "Server is running at http://localhost:3000" should show up in your terminal.

-If you navigate to the URL shown above in your web browser, the app should show up, looking something like this below.
+Navigate to the URL shown in the terminal, in your web browser, and the app should show up, looking something like this below.

 ![The app running correctly, showing the menu.](1/1.png)